10 online and mobile security tips

 Avoid using passcodes that can be easily guessed or are based on personal information.

-Don’t use any part of your Social Security number (or any other sensitive information, such as credit card numbers or birthdays) as a password, user ID or personal identification number (PIN).
+Don’t use any part of your Social Security number or any other sensitive information, such as credit card numbers or birthdays, as a passcode, user ID or personal identification number (PIN).
 If someone gains access to this information, it may be among the first things used to try to get into your account.

-Don’t respond to emails that claim to be from your bank (or any other company) requesting your account details.
-No bank is ever likely to approach you this way to ask for personal information.
+Don’t respond to that claim to be from your bank, the IRS or any other company requesting your account details.
+No bank or government agency is ever likely to approach you this way to ask for personal information.
 A quick glance at the email address might help determine validity—if a company name is misspelled or the email is from a public domain, it’s probably not a legitimate email.

 Verify email attachments

-It’s never a good idea to click on email attachments or free software from unknown sources.
+It’s never a good idea to click on email attachments, links or free software from unknown sources.
 This includes those embedded in messages from social networking sites, even if they appear to be from a friend.
 You could end up exposing your computer (and the information on it) to online fraud and theft.
-Keep in mind that links you receive in emails or in messages on social networking sites can be harmful or fraudulent, even if they appear to come from friends.

 The more you post about yourself on social networking sites, the easier it might be for someone to use that information to access your accounts, steal your identity and more.
 Maximizing your privacy settings on social networking sites can also help protect your personal information.

 Look for security-enabled website addresses that start with “https” (the extra “s” indicates security).
 These sites take extra measures to help secure your information.
 This is particularly important if you’re making purchases using your credit card.
-If you receive requests for personal information while surfing the web, or calls for immediate action, these are almost always scams.
+Requests for personal information or calls for immediate action while surfing the web are almost always scams.
 If you suspect a link might give you a virus or steal personal data, don’t click on it.
-If the link was sent to you, talk to the sender directly to verify where it came from.
+If a suspicious link is sent to you, verify that the sender and where it came from are legitimate.